petedavisdev/petedavis.dev/_notes/blog.md

 # Blog

 ## Hi, I'm Pete Davis
  - I've started this blog to share my learning about VuePress.
-I'm currently building some websites in my spare time and as a fan of Vue, I've found VuePress to be the perfect way to create JAMstack sites with great User Experience (UX) and Developer DX.
+I'm currently building some websites in my spare time and as a fan of Vue, I've found VuePress to be the perfect way to create JAMstack sites with great User Experience (UX) and Developer experience (DX).
 You will find how-to guides and code examples from my own projects that you can use in your projects.
  - [picture]
  - I am a Front-End Architect at the Royal College of Nursing.  where I writing about front-end development and UX.
 My current passion is creating JAMstack sites with VuePress.
  -
  -

-## Who is VuePress for?
- - What is VuePress?
- - When you should not use VuePress?
- - Who is VuePress for?
- - Checklist (magnet)

 ## How to get started with VuePress
  - Use a template (magnet)